 Our Business and Finance attorneys help growers through the application and approval process and continue to represent one of the first four Connecticut producers when called upon to assist with its expansion plans.
 Our Tax attorneys have obtained two favorable tax rulings from the Connecticut Department of Revenue Services, confirming the exemption from the Connecticut Sales and Use Tax of medical marijuana testing services.
-Additionally, our Labor and Employment Law attorneys routinely advise traditional employers on how laws related to the use of medical marijuana affect employment policies and practices.
+Additionally, our Labor and Employment Law attorneys routinely advise traditional employers on how laws related to the use of medical and recreational marijuana affect employment policies and practices.

 News & Insights

-- newhavenBIZ, 05.05.2021
+- NewHavenBIZ, 05.05.2021

 - Megan Y. Carannante Discusses Need to Revisit Workplace Policies as Debate Over Legalization of Recreational Marijuana Heats UpFairfield and Westchester County Business Journals, 05.03.2021

-- Hartford Business Journal, 03.23.2020
+- Hartford Business Journal, 08.09.2021